ChainAgnostic/CAIPs/CAIPs/caip-271.md

 ## Simple Summary

-CAIP-x introduces a data framework to represent assertions for evaluating discrete resources, such as software components, packages, or media files, by utilizing community assertions and pulling in trust data from webs of trust and other implicit trust signals.
+CAIP-271 introduces a data framework to represent assertions for evaluating discrete resources, such as software components, packages, or media files, by utilizing community assertions and pulling in trust data from webs of trust and other implicit trust signals.

 ## Abstract